akirak/emacs-playground/README.md

 ### Replacing your Emacs

-If you come to like a particular configuration and want to use it regularly, you can make it the default by running `play-adopt` command in the parent Emacs session.
+If you come to like a particular configuration and want to use it regularly, you can make it the default by running `play-persist` command in the parent Emacs session.
 It creates a wrapper script that effectively replaces your current Emacs configuration.
 The following is how it works: The script will have the same name as Emacs (normally `emacs`), and it starts Emacs in the sandbox environment.
 Granted that this script is installed into a directory that have a higher precedence in  `$PATH`, `emacs` command will always run Emacs on the sandbox.

 In case you occasionally run Emacs in your original environment, Play also creates `emacs-noplay` wrapper script.
 It starts Emacs on the original directory.

-If you don't like the configuration you have adopted, you can roll back this change by running `play-dismiss` command.
+If you don't like the configuration you have adopted, you can roll back this change by running `play-return` command.
 The wrapper scripts will be deleted, and Emacs will run on the original home directory in all of its succeeding sessions.

 ## How it works